heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 The MDN Web Docs has a very good documentation on cookies:
 <https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies>.

-The server can use cookies to keep track of the state of the client:
+The server can use cookies to keep track of the client:

 1. Once a user is logged in, the server generates a random token and stores it in a database.